mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 ```
 ##### Listing 5: Field injection based `MoneyTransferService`

 Now as the `MoneyTransferService` itself doesn't control those dependencies they need to be handed to the service by an external class.
 The dependency injection can be done by `name` or by `type`.
-When using type based injection, the fields of the class would need to be retrieved, and see if there is an instance that matches the type or name.
-[Listing 6](#listing6) shows a helper class to do name or type based field injection.
+When using type-based injection, the fields of the class would need to be retrieved, and see if there is an instance that matches the type or name.
+[Listing 6](#listing6) shows a helper class to do name or type-based field injection.

 <a id="listing6"></a>